shikhashikz/shikhashikz.github.io/_posts/2021-06-02-Contrivers-Skill- DailyBlogPostChallenge.md

 ---

-Contriver’s Skill

-Only the creation of GOD is not questioned.
-But we Humans…
+*Only the creation of GOD is not questioned.
+But we Humans…*

 Recently I came face to face with a situation, where I was not satisfied with the end product.
 As per me, the product did not match the earlier standards.
 I provided the review to the concerned.
 The creator was confident that the delivered product matched the desired standards and there can not be an issue.
 Now, this put me in a dilemma, on how to approach a creator’s creation.
 I have huge respect for that person and for all the creators/ artists out there.
 I wanted to broach this subject properly without hampering my relationship.
 The situation was sorted however, it opened up a can of worms on this subject in my mind.
 My mind was hammered with all these questions: